cchudzicki-ocw-testing/14.771-fall-2021/content/pages/readings.md

 ## Session 1: Introduction

 - Banerjee, Abhijit V., and Esther Duflo (2007).
-"The Economic Lives of the Poor". *Journal of Economic Perspectives,* 21(1): 141-168.
+"The Economic Lives of the Poor." *Journal of Economic Perspectives,* 21(1): 141-168.
 - Banerjee, Abhijit V., (2008).
 "Big Answers for Big Questions: The Presumption of Growth Policy."
 Brookings Global Economy and Development.
 - Acemoglu, Daron, Simon Johnson, and James A. Robinson (2001).
 “The Colonial Origins of Comparative Development: An Empirical Investigation.” *American Economic Review*, 91(5), 1369-1401.
 - Acemoglu, Daron, Simon Johnson, and James A. Robinson (2002).
 “Reversal of Fortune: Geography and Institutions in the Making of the Modern World Income Distribution." *The Quarterly Journal of Economics*, 117(4), 1231-1294.